 Microsoft Defender for Business offers :

-- Next-generation protection: AI-based behavioral antivirus
+- Next-generation protection: AI-powered behavioral antivirus

-- Attack Surface Reduction (ASR ): Rules that prevent dangerous behavior (e.g. preventing Word from launching PowerShell).
+- Attack Surface Reduction (ASR): rules that prevent dangerous behavior (e.g., preventing Word from launching PowerShell)

 - Cross-platform protection: Windows, macOS, iOS, Android